apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 2 - Passthrough Facade/README.md

  - From the `Environment` drop-down, select `test`
  - From the main menu, select APIs → API Proxies
    ![02_click_APIs.png](./images/02_click_APIs.png)

- - To create a new API proxy, select the `+ API Proxy` button to add a new proxy.
+ - You will then see a list of API Proxies configured in your organization.
+To create a new API proxy, select the `+ API Proxy` button.
    ![03_plus_api_proxy](./images/03_plus_api_proxy.png)

  -  On the `New API Proxy` form that is displayed, provide information needed to generate an API proxy
         ![3_api_create.png](./images/3_api_create.png)

         - Starting Point Type: **Backend Service**